 What to Do

-Outdoorsy groups could spend an entire day exploring the myriad of trails found on the renowned Camelback Mountain.
-If you have some time to spare, consider a day trip to the Grand Canyon (it's just shy of four hours away by car) or take advantage of the many exhibitions, walking paths, events, and concerts that the Desert Botanical Garden has to offer.
+Outdoorsy groups could spend an entire day exploring the myriad trails found on the renowned Camelback Mountain, or you can take advantage of the many exhibitions, walking paths, events, and concerts that the Desert Botanical Garden has to offer.
 Enjoy golfing?
 Be sure to check out one of Scottsdale's resort-worthy courses.
 If you're looking to shop 'til you drop, Scottsdale Fashion Square is home to hundreds of upscale stores, including Neiman Marcus, Nordstrom, and Sephora.